Intellimenta/DataBot/docs/admin_guide/embedding.md

 ### Single Sign-On (SSO)
 Whether you embed DataBot as a widget or an iframe, SSO lets you authenticate users through your existing identity provider.
 This removes the need for a separate DataBot login and creates a smooth experience.

-Simply use the following code to generate a jwt and use it in the embedding URL:
+Simply use the following code to generate a jwt everytime the page containing embedded DataBot loads, and use it in the embedding URL:

 ```py
 import jwt